Happy Thanksgiving. Christmas is coming. ‘Tis the season for gratitude and books.

 In prison or not, books are the best gifts.

 Whether we get there by settlement or trial, our goal is justice for our clients, accountability for Boeing, and safer skies for all.
 The fight goes well.
 I’ll keep you posted.

-Our firm handles all types of personal injuries from aviation disasters to auto accidents.
+Our firm handles a variety of personal injury cases from from aviation disasters to civil rights.
 Please call me if I can help with anything.
 Tell your friends, too, thanks.